doganozturk/doganozturk/README.md

-Hello there! 👋 I'm Doğan, a passionate software engineer based in Istanbul, Turkey.
+Hello, I'm Doğan, a software engineer based in Istanbul, Turkey.

-My journey began as a chemical engineer, but I quickly fell in love with the world of software development.
-My insatiable curiosity led me to explore various tools and patterns, ultimately specializing in JavaScript, Node.js, and other JS runtimes such as Deno.
+My professional journey is a diverse one, starting with a degree in chemical engineering and a few years in the field.
+However, my fascination with coding, which has deep roots, eventually became my primary focus.
+Through dedication, passion, and a touch of luck, I transitioned into the realm of professional software development.

+Throughout my career, I've worked with a range of languages, primarily focusing on JavaScript and Node.js.
+I've had the opportunity to employ various front-end frameworks, including Svelte, Qwik, Vue, with a particular emphasis on React and React-Native on mobile.
+On the back-end, I've utilized micro-frameworks like Express.js and Koa, as well as more comprehensive solutions such as Nest.js.
+Beyond these, I've dabbled in Go, Python, and Java.
+My core expertise lies in front-end and Backends for Frontends (BFF) development, where I favor TypeScript.
+Additionally, I maintain a platform-oriented perspective as necessary.

-At present, I'm part of the Trendyol team, Turkey's leading e-commerce platform and a member of the Alibaba Group.
-My day-to-day tasks involve developing cross-platform mobile applications using React-Native, crafting backend solutions with Node.js, and building client-facing web applications with React.
+Currently, I'm part of the Trendyol team, Turkey's leading e-commerce platform.
+My role involves developing cross-platform mobile applications, backend solutions, and web applications for clients.

-Here on GitHub, you'll find a collection of projects and self-learning materials that I've worked on over the years.
-I hope you find value in my work, and I encourage you to explore my repositories.

-When I'm not coding, I enjoy gaming, reading high-fantasy & sci-fi books and listening to various sub-genres of metal, which helps me maintain a healthy work-life balance.
+I have a keen interest in alternative JavaScript runtimes like Deno and Bun.
+My goal is to deepen my understanding of back-end development to gain a more comprehensive understanding of the full life-cycle of web and mobile applications.

+As a self-motivated learner with a product mindset, I thrive in environments where I can take full ownership of my tasks.
+I appreciate minimal management and the efficiency of small, responsible teams making frequent, incremental developments.

+I firmly believe in the principles of CI/CD and prefer trunk-based development when possible.
+To me, automated testing is an indispensable part of the development process.
+I also have experience in monitoring production applications using tools like Prometheus, Grafana, the ELK stack, and NewRelic.

-Feel free to reach out if you have any questions or just want to chat about tech!
-Happy coding! 😄
+On my GitHub profile, you'll find a collection of self-learning materials and projects.
+Feel free to explore, and don't hesitate to reach out if you have any questions or would like to discuss tech.